-Do you need to do anything other than register your interest and/or enrol?
+Do you need to do anything other than register your interest, apply/or enrol?

 You may need to attend an interview or audition, submit a portfolio or attend a testing session.
-To find out more read through the course description at or call us on 1300 766 123.
+To find out more, read through the course description or call us on 1300 766 123.